 - Make one request for needed content to include in Canvas rather than ask all of your students to request the same content individually.

-- Access to this content once in Canvas, with an accompanying copyright statement (provided in the Read More link below), is limited to students, instructors, and teaching assistants enrolled in the course for the given term.
+- Access to this content once in Canvas, with an accompanying copyright statement, is limited to students, instructors, and teaching assistants enrolled in the course for the given term.

 - Once need for the content has been met, or the quarter ends, please delete the material.

-Document Delivery Request: Archives & Special Collections (A&SC) will scan materials from its collections to support online classes for Spring 2020.
+Document Delivery Request: Archives & Special Collections (A&SC) will scan materials from its collections to support online classes.
 A&SC has the ability to scan the following formats from its collections:

 - Textual documents, including books and unbound materials